devoxin/LavaDSPX-Plugin/README.md

         "cutoffFrequency": 80 // Integer, higher than zero, in Hz.
         "boostFactor": 1.0    // Float, higher than 0.0.
 This alters volume output.
 A value of 1.0 means no volume change.
       },
-      "normalization": { // Attenuates peaking where peaks have a higher value than {maxAmplitude}.
+      "normalization": { // Attenuates peaking where peaks are defined as having a higher value than {maxAmplitude}.
         "maxAmplitude": 0.5 // Float, within the range of 0.0 - 1.0.
 A value of 0.0 mutes the output.
         "adaptive": true    // Boolean, whether peak amplitudes should persist.
 Refer to the note below for more information.
       },